FM and SWAT: My Son and I Have the Same Job … Almost

 At its heart FM is about providing excellent customer service that allows our organizations to perform their best.
 In doing so, we interact with all sorts of people and provide a wide variety of services.
 One of the risks we face is complacency.
 Sometimes it can seem as if there is nothing new to get the juices stirring.
 When that happens watch out.
 We do well to adopt a favored law enforcement mantra, “there is no such thing as a routine call.”
 Being alert for the unexpected and attuned to customer needs, perspectives, and agendas positions us for fast and appropriate action.

 One of the advantages of observing my son at work has been watching the multiple facets of his character come to the fore as each situation requires.
 I’ve seen him in very tender moments helping people in distress, calming a parent with a lost child, or administering aid to an accident victim.
 I’ve also seen him take control of chaotic situations by quiet projection of presence and purpose.
 Doesn’t that remind you of FM?
 We never know where the next phone call or project will take us, but we can be sure it will challenge us and require us to be nimble of mind.
 Understanding which stance to take and which tool to use for each situation is key to successful delivery of our services.

-I no longer get to go on the ride-along shifts, but I remember the time I told him that our jobs were essentially the same.
-After all, we both rely on real time data, think strategically, manage crises, and exercise insight and wisdom in sometimes high stress conditions.
+I no longer get to go on the ride-along shifts as he is now a SWAT team leader, but I remember the time I told him that our jobs were essentially the same.
+After all, we both rely on real time data, think strategically, manage crises, and exercise insight and wisdom in high stress conditions.
 He looked at me and chuckled, nodding his assent before letting go a soft “mmm hmmm.”